 To open an executor account, banks will require that applicants have a Grant of Representation or Grant of Probate if they are in England or Wales, or a Grant of Confirmation if they are in Scotland.
 A Grant of Representation may be applied for by the individual or through a solicitor.
 The individual must have already completed the probate application and the inheritance tax forms in order to receive the grant or confirmation.
 Once an individual has the Grant or Confirmation he may then apply at a bank to open this specialised executor account.

 Do I have to open an estate account?

 There is nothing legally forcing an executor to open an executor account but it is recommended that they do.
-If an executor chooses not to open a executor account, it is still reccomened to use an independent bank account seperate from thier own finances.
+If an executor chooses not to open an executor account, it is still recommended to use an independent bank account separate from their own finances.
 This helps to ensure the protection and isolation of the deceased’s assets which can help avoid contention between beneficiaries.
-It can also make detailing the assets and thier values easier and more transparent when creating a set of accounts for the estate at the end of the administration.
+It can also make detailing the assets and their values easier and more transparent when creating a set of accounts for the estate at the end of the administration.

 Neglecting to inform an institution of the death and continuing to use the deceased’s account without proof you have the legal authority to do so could be considered fraudulent and can have serious consequences.
 It is essential that an executor informs the financial institutions and follows the correct procedures when handling a deceased’s assets.

 If you are the executor of an estate that requires probate, speak to a member of our team on 08007318722 or send us an inquiry via our website.